 COVID-19, a new and highly contagious coronavirus with significant respiratory symptoms, was labeled a pandemic by the World Health Organization on March 11, 2020.
 As of the end of March, the United States has surpassed every country in the number of confirmed COVID-19 cases.
 This pandemic and the response to it are constantly evolving.
 In order to stop the spread, please STAY HOME and follow the CDC guidelines to prevent getting sick.

-After closing to the public in March, most Broome County facilities will reopen to the public on Monday, June 22, 2020.
+After closing to the public in March, most Broome County facilities reopened to the public on Monday, June 22, 2020.
 Find out how to access County services here.

 For information on New York State's COVID-19 Travel Advisory click here.

 If you have concerns regarding violations of state orders file a report with New York State here.

 - Get Tested